 Nurses who already have a master's degree can pursue the Family Nurse Practitioner (FNP) Graduate Certificate Program.

-The certificate consists of 39 credit hours but your requirements will vary based on previous coursework.
+The certificate consists of 39 credit hours but you may be able to waive up to 11 credit hours depending on your previous coursework.
 Contact the Program Coordinator for a detailed plan of study and available start terms.
-Tuition is the same as the master's program.

 See an example course sequence.